 A TEFL course will help you prepare for your journey into English teaching by providing you with training that you need in order to teach in a classroom or online.
 It will give you an idea of what to expect and how to conduct yourself, as well as some of the content you’ll likely be teaching.
 This will of course include some of the all-important subject matter such as English grammar.
 Do you remember how we use the present perfect tense!?

 Don’t worry if you don’t remember your grammar right now!
 If you do a good TEFL course this will be covered this and more.
-Once you’ve completed your TEFL course you should be equipped with a skillset that will allow you to start teaching in the country of your choice to a whole range of different student abilities.
+Once you’ve completed your TEFL course you should be equipped with a skillset and teaching qualities that will allow you to start teaching in the country of your choice to a whole range of different student abilities.
 And of course you’ll be able to answer that all important question on the present perfect!

 However, before getting started it is important to consider that one TEFL course is not necessarily the same as the next.
 There are a number of different types of courses under the TEFL umbrella and they all use TEFL acronyms, with names such as TEFL, TESOL, CELTA and DELTA.
 You need to be aware of all these course types when deciding what TEFL course to take.

 For now, it is important to remember that any course that trains you in teaching English as a foreign language can be referred to as a TEFL course.

 Some of these TEFL courses will be classroom based.
 This usually includes student contact hours and assessed teaching practice, which really gives you some good teaching experience before you set off abroad or start teaching online.

 Other courses will offer a mixture of classroom and online study and some will be purely online TEFL courses.
 Online TEFL courses will provide you with an initial foundation of knowledge that you can build upon when you start teaching.
 Check out 7 reasons why you should study for your TEFL certification online here.

 Choosing a course will often depend upon both your budget and objectives and it’s a good idea to see what any potential employer requires.